Update: Details about the battery management system added to the introduction.

-A battery technology christened the BYD Blade battery has promised to set a new benchmark in battery safety when the announcement was made in 2020.
-The BYD Blade battery was planned to be used only in select cars, but now BYD has fitted the battery in multiple models, including the Qin Plus, Song Plus, BYD Tang EV, BYD Yuan Plus (BYD Atto 3) and the E2.
+A battery technology christened the BYD Blade battery promised to set a new benchmark in battery safety when the announcement was made in 2020.
+The BYD Blade battery was planned to be used in select cars, but now BYD has deployed the tech in multiple models, including the Qin Plus, Song Plus, BYD Tang EV, BYD Yuan Plus (BYD Atto 3), and the E2.

-The BYD Blade battery technology was under development for several years and comes with a lithium-ion phosphate (LFP) chemistry instead of the nickel manganese cobalt (NMC) mix.
+The BYD Blade battery technology was under development for several years and comes with a lithium-ion phosphate (LFP) chemistry as opposed to the usual nickel manganese cobalt (NMC) mix.
 Instead of having multiple modules, the BYD Blade Battery stacks all the cells together, saving over 50% space compared to other battery blocks.

 According to He Long, Vice President of BYD and Chairman of FinDreams Battery Co, the Blade batteries have four various advantages: